ivanhan0511/blog/_posts/2020-02-22-OpenStack.md

 ---
 layout: post
-title: OpenStack(Stein) Deployment Manual
+title: OpenStack(Stein) Platform
 ---

-This is a record about how to configure a Linux environment for work after getting a whole new PC.
-And this post is based on Manjaro i3-wm.
+A real self-cloud production with OpenStack actually is a platform, not just a PC or Server.

+This post shows some keypoints, while secondly developing OpenStack.

+So far(same date to update time), deploy OpenStack with Ubuntu + MAAS + Juju.

 Here we go!

 [toc]

 ## Preparation
+---
 ### Physical server
+### Protocol
-### Network
+### Physical Network

 ## MAAS
+---

 ## Juju
+---

 ## OpenStack configuration
+---
+### Networks in OpenStack

-### Network
+### Storage